bike-bill/readyset-strapdown/templates/test-cases.md

 :   Assumptions that must be met before the test case can be run.
 E.g., &quot;logged in&quot;, &quot;guest login allowed&quot;, &quot;user testuser exists&quot;.

 Test Data:
 :   List of variables and their possible values used in the test case.
 You can list specific values or describe value ranges.
-The test case should be performed once for each <em>combination</em> of values.
+The test case should be performed once for each *combination* of values.
 These values are written in set notation, one per line.
 E.g.:

     - loginID = {Valid loginID, invalid loginID, valid email, invalid email, empty}
     - password = {valid, invalid, empty}